bigsteve/tutorial-ecommerce-tracking/source/index.html.md

 We will collect the tracking data by creating a Rails application that records the Ahoy API requests.
 We could create an API-only Rails application just to save the data to a database but in this case we'd like to visit the application and see reports.

 A Google search for "Ahoy analytics example" will reveal several tutorials that show how to add the Ahoy Ruby gem to a Rails application so you can track activity within the application.
 These monolithic applications combine all functions within a single application and are suitable for simple applications which will not grow in complexity.
-In contrast, this tutorial shows you how to add the Ahoy JavaScript analytics script to any website and capture tracking data with a custom Rails application.
-Monitoring and sending visitor data is a separate function from recording visitor data and displaying reports.
-If your application is growing in complexity, you may find it worthwhile to implement a service-oriented architecture (SOA) and maintain a separate application for monitoring ecommerce activity.
-This is the approach we describe in this tutorial.
+In contrast, this tutorial shows you how to add the Ahoy JavaScript analytics script to any website and capture tracking data with a separate Rails application.
+Gathering and sending visitor data is a separate function from recording visitor data and displaying reports.
+If you expect your application to grow in complexity, separating the "gathering" function from the "storing and reporting" function may be worthwhile.
+This service-oriented architecture (SOA) is the approach we describe in this tutorial.

 ## Scope and Tasks